rdappel/courses/pages/advanced-javascript/javascript-review-and-esm.md

 In this section, we'll review some of the key concepts from the Modern JavaScript course.
 This will include functions, array methods, and higher-order functions.
 If you need a refresher on any of these topics, please refer to the [Modern JavaScript course content](https://fvtc.software/appel/modern-javascript).

-## Array Functions
+## Array Methods

-Let's start by reviewing some common array functions in JavaScript.
+Let's start by reviewing some common array methods in JavaScript.
 The ones we'll focus on are map, filter, and reduce.
 These will be essential when working with arrays in React.

 <details open>
     <summary class="video">Show/Hide Video</summary>